kubevirt/kubevirt.github.io/_posts/2020-10-21-Monitoring-KubeVirt-VMs-from-the-inside.md

 ## Configuring Prometheus to scrape the VM's node-exporter

-To configure Prometheus to scrape the node-exporter (or other aplications) is really simple.
+To configure Prometheus to scrape the node-exporter (or other applications) is really simple.
 All we need is to create a new `Service` and a `ServiceMonitor`:

 ```yaml
 apiVersion: v1